 A crucial part of the manufacturing process is tracking product formula.
 It means that by looking at the system, the staff can tell which ingredients and how much is needed to produce a unit of a finished product.

-Some businesses also need to manage and displays steps of the manufacturing process for each product.
+Some businesses also need to manage and display steps of the manufacturing process for each product.
 This feature is quite helpful if the process is complicated and the staff needs guidance.

 Manage production plan/ Manufacture order: